CVCUDA/CV-CUDA/docs/sphinx/samples/python_samples/segmentation.rst

 5. ``-tw``, ``--target_img_width`` : The width to which you want to resize the input_image before running inference.
 6. ``-b``, ``--batch_size`` : The batch size used during inference.
 If only one image is used as input, the same input image will be read and used this many times.
 Useful for performance bench-marking.
 7. ``-d``, ``--device_id``  : The GPU device to use for this sample.
 8. ``-bk``, ``--backend``  : The inference backend to use.
-Currently supports pytorch or tensorrt.
+Currently supports PyTorch or TensorRT.

-Once we are done parsing all the command line arguments, we would simply call the function ``run_sample`` with all those arguments.
+Once we are done parsing all the command line arguments, we would setup the ``CvCudaPerf`` object for any performance benchmarking needs and simply call the function ``run_sample`` with all those arguments.

 .. literalinclude:: ../../../../samples/segmentation/python/main.py
    :language: python